SEACrowd/seacrowd.github.io/_posts/2026-05-31-apprentice-program-2026-mid-term.md

 We’re currently looking for quality mentors the 2027 SEACrowd Apprentice Program.
 If you’re an experienced researcher or practitioner in AI/ML/NLP with a passion for mentoring and Southeast Asian development, we want to hear from you!

 **Interested on Mentoring the 2027 SEACrowd Apprentice Program?
-Fill the form here:** https://docs.google.com/forms/d/1fxB2IUJSBqKkNEF5GH6gIRkM0-HIZ5_nzyTf8b990p4/edit
+Fill the form here:**
+<h4 style="text-align: center; font-weight: black; font-family: courier;"><a href="https://docs.google.com/forms/d/1fxB2IUJSBqKkNEF5GH6gIRkM0-HIZ5_nzyTf8b990p4/edit">2027 SEACrowd Apprentice Program Interest Form</a></h4>

 **Program Details:** The 2027 program will run from February to June 2027, following the same successful structure as our 2026 cohort with remote collaboration, structured milestones, and community support.